-By default, our mailing lists are configured to be sent through your TopScore domain (e.g. abcd.usetopscore.com, where abcd is specific to your organization).
+By default, mail lists are configured to be sent through your TopScore domain (e.g. abcd.usetopscore.com, where "abcd" is specific to your organization).

-We support customization of this address through the steps below.
-If your DNS is hosted with us, please email our support desk because we will have to do this for you.
+**Note: If your DNS is hosted by us, please email our help desk (email@example.com) and we will do this for you.

 Add Mail Exchange (MX) Records

-- Choose the subdomain for you wish to use for your mailing list server (such as lists.your-domain.org, where lists is the subdomain).
-You may use your top-level domain if you're not using a service such as Google Apps that requires your top-level domain.
+- Choose the subdomain that you wish to use for your mailing list server (such as lists.your-domain.org, where "lists" is the subdomain).
+You may use your top-level domain if you're not using a service, such as Google Apps, that requires your top-level domain.

-- Log in to the administrative console for your domain and navigate to the page from which you can update the domain MX records.
-You may need to enable advanced settings.
-If you've having trouble, Google has a great set of instructions on setting up MX records specific to most common domain providers, but keep in mind that they don't completely match ours.
+- Log into the administrative console for your domain and navigate to the page where you can update the MX records; you may need to enable advanced settings.
+If you're having trouble, Google has a helpful guide for setting up MX records specific to most common domain providers, but keep in mind that they don't completely match ours.

 - Add an MX record for the email server.